 - Stretch the dough in a circular shape.
 Sprinkle with whole wheat flour if necessary.
 Lift the dough with the help of the rolling pin.
 Line a 26-28 cm / 10.23-11.02 in removable tart tin previously sprayed with vegetable spray or brushed with oil.
 Prick the dough with a fork (optional).

 - Cover with metallic kitchen paper and place beans, clean stones, etc. (anything that makes weight).
 Bake in a preheated oven at 160-180 °C / 320 - 356 °F for 20-30 minutes.
 Halfway through its time, remove the metallized paper and finish baking.

 - In a bowl, place the milk cream and beat medium point.
 Add the pastry cream, stir.

 - In a bowl, place the jelly powder with the hot water.
 Stir until dissolved.
 Add the cold water.
 Mix.
 Reserve.

-- When the jelly gels a little, add slowly over the strawberries.
+- When the gelatin gels a little, pour slowly over the strawberries.

 - Store in the fridge.